 Bailey: “Halloween night is a special time in cemeteries.
 Tonight our spirits rise from our eternal resting places.
 Tonight for a few hours we are reunited with loved ones.
 Tonight we are our old selves again.
 We suffer none of the ailments, feel none of the injuries that put us here, none of the aches of old age.
 Tonight we need no crutches, no artificial limbs, no pills, no—”

 Amon Carter interrupted again: “You’re darned tootin,’ Bill.
 Death cures what ails ya.
 Take me, for example.
 Ever since I died I have no taxes, I have no ulcers, I have no heart trouble.
 Hay-ull’s bay-ulls, people, I have two ex-wives and a widow, but ever since I died no one nags me, and I don’t have to pay alimony!”

 In Amon Carter’s audience were two spirits who did not laugh at his joke: Nenetta Burton Carter (wife 2) and Minnie Meacham Carter (wife 3/widow).
 The two women were standing at least one hundred feet apart.
 Nonetheless, the two blushed and muttered darkly, in unison, “Remember, Amon: Hell hath no fury.”

-Thirty miles away in Dallas’s Restland Memorial Park, Zetta Thomas Carter (wife 1) blushed and muttered darkly, “Remember, Amon: Hell hath no fury” but had no idea why.
+Likewise, thirty miles away in Dallas’s Restland Memorial Park, Zetta Thomas Carter (wife 1) blushed and muttered darkly, “Remember, Amon: Hell hath no fury” but had no idea why she had said it.

 As the rest of Greenwood’s assembled spirits laughed at Carter’s joke they began to grasp their circumstances: They were dead and yet could think and feel—and laugh.
 They had no body but could see, hear, talk, move about.

 They looked around at each other.
 So many people.
 They stood elbow to elbow but had no elbows.